apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Travis Kelce is aware his stats improve whenever Taylor Swift attends Chiefs' games**
+**Fantasy Football Week 8 RB Rankings**

-You can read more about it [here](https://www.usatoday.com/story/sports/nfl/chiefs/2023/10/25/kansas-city-chiefs-travis-kelce-taylor-swift-attendance/71313586007/).
+You can read more about it [here](https://sports.yahoo.com/fantasy-football-week-8-rb-rankings-180405106.html).

 ## Requirements
 - Python 3.8